10 Reasons Why the Volvo S90 is Better than the S80

 When it first launched, the redesigned 2007 S80 got off to a solid start, ranking third in its segment in the J.D.
 Power 2007 U.S. Initial Quality StudySM (IQS).
 However, the redesigned model never managed to capture a significant number of buyers with its progressive design, indulgent performance, or advanced innovation.
 As a result, the Volvo S80 went from selling just over 12,000 units in 2007 to a projected total of about 2,000 in calendar 2015.

-Now, Volvo wants a fresh start with its midsize luxury sedan and has done away with the S80 nameplate in favor of new S90 branding.
+new S90 branding.
 In celebration of the model name’s 10-point gain, here are 10 things that should make the new 2017 Volvo S90 a more advanced, progressive, and appealing car, compared with the outgoing S80:

 The S90 will feature a choice between three powertrains.
 The base engine is a turbocharged 5-cylinder that has been a mainstay within Volvo’s lineup for years.
 Also available is a 2.0-liter 4-cylinder engine that utilizes both turbocharging and supercharging.
 The supercharger creates instant, low-end torque and the turbocharger increases volumetric efficiency of the engine throughout its power band.
 A similar version of this engine that only employs a turbocharger was introduced to Volvo’s lineup for the 2015 model year and helped substantially improve the brand’s score in the Engine and Fuel Economy categories of the J.D.
 Power 2015 U.S. Automotive Performance, Execution and Layout (APEAL) Study.SM The third powertrain choice available in the new S90 is Volvo’s Twin Engine plug-in hybrid system, which pairs the 2.0-liter turbocharged and supercharged 4-cylinder engine with two electric motors.
 This same setup is used in the Volvo XC90 SUV and creates 400 horsepower and 472 lb.-ft. of torque in this model.